JacobW22/Maps_project/README.md

 - You can see the list of shops used by this program in Available_shops.txt file

 ## Technologies Used
-- Django - 4.0
+- Django - v4.0
-- Django Rest Framework - 3.14.0
+- Django Rest Framework - v3.14.0
+- Folium - v0.12.1.post1

 ## Features
 - You can choose between searching by a shop name or a city
 - You can reset the database and load new data
 - You can use free API